wuan/message-queue-example/Readme.md

 This operation blocks if the queue is empty.

+Removing an element from the queue is independent of the size of the queue: O(1)

 ### queue.deleteSpecific(what)

 remove all elements from queue with have the given `what` value